chuwangBA/interview-data-engineer/README.md

 ## Tasks

-Don't forget to clone this repo and make it private prior to beginning this exercise!
+Don't forget to create a copy of this repo on your GitHub account and make it private prior to beginning this exercise!
 The tasks for this coding exercise are defined below.
 For task #3, add your answers to the file [SOLUTIONS.md](SOLUTIONS.md).

 ### Task 1: Design a data model by sketching a schema